acoli-repo/powla/experimental/paula/Readme.md

 - `induce-nif-sentences.sparql` extrapolates sentence boundaries from annotations, this exploits the (lack of) overlap between span (mark) and struct annotations.
 It will insert a sentence break before every non-overlapping span/tree.
 Only use this if span annotation marks or is aligned with clause boundaries.

 remarks:
+- POWLA generation is fast, but CoNLL export can be *very* slow.
+Converting even the small PCC2 corpus can take 10 minutes or more.
+This is for three reasons:
+  (a) The PAULA/POWLA data model is much more generic than CoNLL.
+Different types of annotations (trees, markables, relations) require complex transformations, often involving aggregates.
+These aggregates can be time-consuming.
-- POWLA generation is fast, but CoNLL export is relatively slow.
-This is because PAULA generates an unstructured graph, so that the resulting POWLA graph has no consistent segmentation into smaller processing units (say, sentences) that can be processed individually.
-Instead, search is always over the complete graph (PAULA annoset).
+  (b) PAULA generates an unstructured graph, so that the resulting POWLA graph has no consistent segmentation into smaller processing units (say, sentences) that can be processed individually.
+Instead, search is always performed over the complete graph (PAULA annoset).
+For production mode, it is helpful to implement an annotation-specific splitter functionality.
+  (c) The converter is designed to process *any* PAULA data without manual interference.
+This involves a considerable number of inferences that cover exceptional cases and may be omitted for specific applications.
+In particular, it will remove and infer `powla:nextTerm` and `powla:next` properties.
+When working with consistent POWLA data, this is not necessary.
+- when using POWLA to convert PAULA to CoNLL, you can massively speed up the process by feeding each layer (annoset) individually (plus text/token).
+The resulting CoNLL files can be merged, e.g., by [CoNLL-Merge](https://github.com/acoli-repo/conll-merge) and the result of the conversion can be further processed by CoNLL-RDF
+- the initial conversion functionality was developed on individual annotation layers, without annoset file.
+If the annoset may group together heterogeneous information that cannot be reduced to a single layer type (e.g., multiple struct layers, a struct layer and a mark layer or a struct layer and a rel layer), these will be treated like struct layers.
+However, this can lead to unexpected results, e.g.,

+  - the CoNLL property is named after the annoset element URI, e.g., `MERGED`
+  - annotations are being conflated into a single priperty (i.e., the one derived from the layer ID = annoset element, e.g., `MERGED`)

+  To suppress this behavior, remove `*.anno.xml` and `*.anno_feats.xml` before conversion.

 - we generate PTB-style trees, but we do not validate whether powla:hasParent relations constitute a single tree.
 For discontinuous elements, these are silently expanded to the full extent.
 - we provide annotations of POWLA nodes as `|`-separated set (unsorted) of attribute-value pairs.
 As we explicitly encode the attribute, this is more verbose than conventional PTB trees in CoNLL that only provide the value.
 - PTB encoding in CoNLL cannot distinguish node and relation annotations. both as presented as node-level annotations, here.